Sunday, July 15, 2018 1 - 4pm

 Cash bar, food truck, live interactive reenactments, dancing, and more!

 Bastille Day commemorates the July 14, 1789 storming of the infamous Bastille prison in Paris at the beginning of the French Revolution.
 The Bastille was associated with royal power, and represented the tyranny of the ruling royal class that the lower class famously overthrew.
 Bastille Day is known in France as "la Fête Nationale" or "le Quatorze Juillet."

 Three generations of the DeMenil family helped make Bastille Day one of St. Louis’s most popular summer events during the late nineteenth and early twentieth centuries.
-Dr. Nicolas DeMenil (1812-1882), a resident of St. Louis since 1836, served as president of the group of French émigrés that organized St. Louis’s first Bastille Day, celebrated 14 July 1880.
-(This was the same day that France officially inaugurated its national fete on the other side of the Atlantic.)
+Dr. Nicolas DeMenil, a resident of St. Louis since 1836, served as president of the group of French émigrés that organized St. Louis’s first Bastille Day, celebrated on the 14th of July 1880.
+(This was the same day that France officially inaugurated its national fête on the other side of the Atlantic.)

-Once a year Shouts of "Liberte"!
-Egalite"!
-Fraternite'! will fill the air as the Chatillon De-Menil House Foundation celebrates Bastille Day.
+Once a year, shouts of "Liberté! Égalité!
+Fraternité!" fill the air as the Chatillon DeMenil House Foundation celebrates Bastille Day.
 Louis XVI and his queen, Marie Antoinette, are in attendance, as well as representatives from the French Colonial Artillery and cannoneers from the Milice de Sainte Famille.

 Listen as Bill Hart sings "La Marseillaise" from the balcony of the mansion, watch and participate in Dance Discovery's costumed performance of period dancing, and view a military "assault" on the historic mansion.
 Join the fun as St. Louis Ragtimers' Don Franz greets our guests strumming from his magical banjo.